An efficient wavelet-based physics-informed neural network for multiscale problems: Results and discussions

 The system is subject to perfectly electric conductor (PEC) boundary conditions:

 The ground truth for the example is given by:

 where $n=4$ is the order of cavity mode, cavity frequency $\omega = n \pi / l$ and $l$ is the length of medium.

-Over five random runs, W-PINN achieved average relative L2-errors of $5.74\pm 2.12\times10^{-4}$ and $6.11\pm3.01 \times 10^{-4}$ for $E_y$ and $H_z$, respectively.
+Over five random runs, W-PINN achieved average relative $L_2$-errors of $5.47\pm 1.12\times10^{-4}$ and $5.51\pm2.01 \times 10^{-4}$ for $E_y$ and $H_z$, respectively.
 In contrast, traditional PINNs exhibited notably higher errors of $3.08\pm1.18 \times 10^{-3}$ and $5.18\pm1.93 \times 10^{-3}$.
-The computational efficiency of W-PINN is evident in its training time, requiring an average of 4.2 minutes with 18 ms per iteration on Nvidia A6000 GPU.
-The network architecture parameters are tabulated in Table \ref{tab:16_new}.
+The computational efficiency of W-PINN is evident in its training time, {which averages 6.2 minutes over roughly $2\times10^4$ iterations on an Nvidia A6000 GPU.} The network architecture parameters are tabulated in Table \ref{tab:16_new}.
 Figure \ref{fig:16_new} presents the W-PINN predictions for both electric and magnetic fields, alongside their corresponding point-wise errors within the cavity.
 The remarkably low point-wise error distribution validates the high accuracy of our approach in capturing the electromagnetic field behavior.

 \begin{enumerate} \item[\textbf{B. } ] \textbf{Heterogeneous media} \end{enumerate}